Skip to Content

 Representing the Rights of Dog Bite Victims

-dog on leash looking up at passerbyDog bite attack victims know the significant harm that dog bites and dog attacks can cause.
-From scarring to disfigurement to nerve damage, uncontrolled dogs have the ability to cause serious injuries and even death.
-If you have been the victim of a dog bite attack in the Charleston area, you need the team at Pierce, Sloan, Kennedy & Early LLC.
+dog on leash looking up at passerbyDog bite attack victims understand the significant harm that dog bites and dog attacks can cause.
+From scarring to disfigurement and nerve damage, uncontrolled dogs have the ability to cause serious injuries and even death.
+If you have suffered a dog bite injury in the Charleston area, you need the experienced team at Pierce, Sloan, Kennedy & Early LLC on your side.

-Our experienced Charleston dog bite lawyers know how to hold dog owners responsible for your medical bills, injuries, lost wages, and other damages.
-We are located in Charleston, South Carolina, and serve the entire tri-county area and statewide.
+Our skilled Charleston dog bite lawyers know how to hold negligent pet owners responsible for your medical expenses, injuries, lost wages, and all other damages.
+Our office is located in Charleston, South Carolina, and we proudly serve the entire tri-county region and clients statewide.

 Call (843) 968-0886 or contact us online to schedule your FREE consultation to discuss your case.